nucypher/nucypher/docs/source/guides/staking_guide.rst

 .. note:: If you're participating in NuCypher's incentivized testnet, this name is ``cassandra``.

-Please note that you want to use ``--hw-wallet`` if you use a hardware wallet in order for ``nucypher`` to not ask you for the password.

 Initialize a new stake
 ~~~~~~~~~~~~~~~~~~~~~~~~

+Once you have configured nucypher for staking, you can proceed with stake initiation.
+This operation will transfer an amount of tokens to nucypher's staking escrow contract and lock them for
+the commitment period.

+.. note:: Use ``--hw-wallet`` if you are using a hardware wallet to prevent password prompts.

 .. code:: bash